siadat/chrome-ff/README.md

 # Fuzzy Finder for Chrome

 Adds fuzzy tab search to the omnibox.
-Type "ff siadat github" in your address bar to search for "siadat" and "github" (in any order) in your tab titles and urls.

 <p align="center"> <a href="#"><img src="ff-screenshot.png"/></a> </p>

+## Usage

+Let's say you have 100 tabs open, in multiple windows.
+You want to find a youtube tab of a talk you were watch a few hours ago.
+Instead of going through all your tabs one by one, you could just type (in your address bar):

+    ff youtube talk

+and you will see a list of all the tabs that match the phrase `youtube` and `talk` in any order.

 ## Install